arjunattam/arjun.is/_drafts/2019-01-12-declarative-file-system.md

 ---
 published: false
 ---

-# Declarative file systems
+# Declarative computing interfaces

-One of the most joyful programming experiences that I have had lately has been using React to build user interfaces.
-Web UIs were the first things I had learnt to build (back in 200x): I used Dreamweaver, wrote some CSS by hand, and when HTML elements had to be hidden and revealed, I picked up jQuery.
-Back then I thought jQuery was amazing, but now I know I did not know any better.
+One of my recent joyful programming experiences has been using React to build user interfaces.
+The last time I built web UIs was way back when any complex was off-loaded to jQuery, and Internet Explorer 6 couldn't be just ignored.
+Web standards have improved a lot since then, but there was something about React that made it joyful, and not merely _not irritating_.

-During my first few months of React I was trying to pin down what made me like the framework.
-React is a lot of things, and in my opinion, declarative is the defining characteristic.
-Especially in contrast to jQuery, which I now realise is imperative.
+I was trying to pin down what that was: React is a lot of things, and in my opinion, declarative programming is the defining characteristic.
+Especially when contrasted to jQuery, which I then realised is imperative.
+Defining them in broad strokes, declarative programming is telling the computer **what to do**, whereas imperative tells **how to do**.
 Examples ([source](https://tylermcginnis.com/imperative-vs-declarative-programming/)):

+jQuery (imperative):

 ```
 $("#btn").click(function() {